slerman12/UnifiedML2old/README.md

 [comment]: <> (* Hyper-param default configurations in ```.\Hyperparams```.)

-# :trident: How is this possible
+# :interrobang: How is this possible

 We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our [paper](https://arxiv.com).